 - External links with nofollow attribute

-Tracking errors can block your website from being correctly indexed.
+Tracking errors can block your website from being correctly indexed by Google.
 That's why you should always make sure you detect any tracking errors on your website when auditing.
 If you correct any tracking errors, that's a great step toward better rankings.

 You can avoid technical SEO issues by checking broken or blocked elements during your SEO audit.
-The absence of a sitemap.xml file or robots.txt file can also affect your website's performance.
+The absence of a sitemap.xml file or robots.txt file can also affect your rankings.

 These are the most common issues when it comes to tracking.

 15. Nofollow attributes in internal links